 All Activities will be free of charge, with equipment and materials provided.
 Bus tickets will be available to participants.

 At our online events, participants are welcome to have their camera on or off, communicate through voice or chat, and join or leave as they need.
-We do not offer ASL or transcriptions, but we strive to generate the resources that would allow us to do so in the future.
+We do not currently offer ASL or transcriptions, but we strive to generate the resources that would allow us to do so in the future.

 Equity-Based and Anti-Oppressive